nimwunnan/conceptuallabor.com/_texts/theory-expanded.md

 The second kind of work is then determined not by the requirements of the job but by the qualities of the worker attempting to complete the job and by the conditions under which they work; how much there is to be found out depends on how much the worker does or doesn’t know.
 How much information needs to be revealed relies on what obstacles lie in their particular way.
 None of this, of course, is Real Work --- it is investigation or preparation.
 A perfect worker in perfect conditions would greet a job with total knowledge of what the job requires to be completed, and then do those things without hesitation.[^fn21]

 This is the conventional, linear narrative of work, and it is the default --- if not preferred --- theory of work in most cases.
-In this theory, jobs are a context in which some conditions have not been met, and work is the process of changing things within that context to meet those conditions.
+In this theory, projects are a context in which some conditions have not been met, and work is the process of changing things within that context to meet those conditions.
 There may be many different paths from start to finish, but this narrative says that these paths are straight by nature, and that they end (with a “thock, ” as Ursula K. LeGuin put it[^fn22]).
 If these paths appear circuitous, we blame our efforts to understand them or our working conditions for not being ideal.
 We feel that we've discovered one of these ideal paths when we say “That’s all I had to do?" after expending great effort on something that just wasn't working.

 The idea of Real Work is incompatible with Tenets 1 and 2 of The Theory.
 The time and effort individuals spend managing mental models would not count as Real Work, nor would the life experience that slowly constructed those models in the first place.
 Real Work, it seems, is obvious with common sense, so just do it.